-- This manual describes all options and features available for this model.
-Certain descriptions, including those for display and menu functions, may not apply to your vehicle due to model variant, country specifications, special equipment or accessories. - The "In brief" section will give you an initial overview. - The table of contents at the beginning of this manual and within each section shows where the information is located.
+- The "In brief" section will give you an initial overview. - The table of contents at the beginning of this manual and within each section shows where the information is located. - The index will enable you to search for specific information. - This Owner's Manual depicts lefthand drive vehicles.
+Operation is similar for right-hand drive vehicles.

-- The index will enable you to search for specific information. - This Owner's Manual depicts lefthand drive vehicles.
-Operation is similar for right-hand drive vehicles. - The Owner's Manual uses the factory engine designations.
-The corresponding sales designations can be found in the section "Technical data". - Directional data, e.g. left or right, or front or back, always relate to the direction of travel. - The vehicle display screens may not support your specific language. - Display messages and interior labelling are written in bold letters.
+- The Owner's Manual uses the factory engine designations.
+The corresponding sales designations can be found in the section "Technical data". - Directional data, e.g. left or right, or front or back, always relate to the direction of travel. - The display may not support your language. - Depending on the model variant, country variant, integrated special equipment and accessories, the scope of equipment in the vehicle can differ from the items mentioned in this Owner's Manual. - Display messages and interior labelling are written in bold letters.